Your questions about humanist wedding ceremonies – let’s dive in!

 Yes!
 Anywhere that you would like to hold your humanist wedding ceremony gets two very enthusiastic thumbs up from me.
 Your only limit is your imagination (safety permitting!).

-Q. Do you officiate LGBTQIA+ weddings?
+Q. Do you officiate LGBTQ+ weddings?

 Of course!
 A core reason why I do what I do is because I believe everyone should feel safe, loved and celebrated exactly as they are.
 If you ever have any questions about this, please don’t hesitate to drop me a line.